-About Natalie Rhaodes
+About Natalie Rhoades

 I studied Marine Biology in San Diego, California and Wildlife Biology & Conservation in Edinburgh, Scotland.
 I volunteered, interned, and worked in various capacities at the Monterey Bay Aquarium, Hopkins Marine Station, and on a small whale-watching outfit prior to my MSc, and I now work as a Program Delivery Facilitator at the SMUD Museum of Science and Curiosity in Sacramento, California.
 My passions lie in informal science education, outreach, and public engagement in the sciences.

 Which category below best describes the type of organisation you currently work for/or run?

 Would you be willing to be approached and share your lessons learned in your area(s) of expertise with our community?

 Channels contributed to:Capacity development Professional development Events & Network opportunities Well-being and resilience

 Rooms participated in:Marine Conservation Collaborate and help others Conservation Catalysts private room

 "After having broken out of the isolating feeling that she and only she had failed, Jessie shared that she has been able to advocate for herself, her skills, and her valuable experiences moving forward." is a truthful and powerful quote, well done with this topic and blog Natalie and Jessie!